jessicarush/python-notes/deployment_digitalocean.md

 sudo ufw status
 ```

-If you check 'sudo ufw status' again, you should see both ngnix and ssh are allowed access.
-Note ssh is indicated as '22' (the port number that ssh uses).
-You could also allow ssh by saying 'sudo ufw allow 22'.
-Therefor, if you've configured your ssh daemon to use another port, just type that port number instead.
+If you check 'sudo ufw status' again, you should see both ngnix and SSH are allowed access.
+Note SSH is indicated as '22' (the port number that SSH uses).
+You could also allow SSH by saying 'sudo ufw allow 22'.
+Therefor, if you've configured your SSH daemon to use another port, just type that port number instead.
 FYI you can also allow ranges of ports and IP addresses.

 See this [Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-16-04) for more information.